tvand08/ASTR_1P02/docs/Astro_11.md

 ### Seyfert galaxies (after Carl Seyfert)

-- Spiral galaxies and the intensity of their radiation varies on time scale of minutes
+- These are Spiral galaxies and the intensity of their radiation varies on time scale of minutes
+- From this we can conclude that the size of the active region responsible for radiation cannot be bigger than a few light-minutes(~ 1 AU)
+> Why is the time over which the intensity of a source varies related to its maximum size?
+Because two lightbulbs are brighter than one.

+### Radio galaxies

+-